 What you’ll need:

--Tomato sauce-we used canned, pureed tomato sauce for this barbecue recipe
+- Tomato sauce-we used canned, pureed tomato sauce for this bourbon barbecue sauce recipe

 -Use this Four Roses Bourbon BBQ sauce on baked, grilled, smoked ribs chicken, and heartier fish like salmon.
 Apply this sauce toward the last half of grilling time or the last hour of smoking time.
 Make this sauce ahead of time and store it in the refrigerator for up to 1 week after preparation.
 You can also freeze it in a vacuum sealed bag for up to 6 months.